lamberta/devkit-doc/api/ui/text.md

 		 * `wrap {boolean} = true` ---Whether or not the text should wrap.
 A description of the rules of wrapping when wrap is turned on can be found below.
 		 * `autoSize {boolean} = true` ---Fit the text view to text (details below).
 		 * `autoFontSize {boolean} = true` ---Fit text to the text view (details below).

+Colors can be one of the following values:
+		 * `null` or `undefined` : No color (transparent).
+		 * "blue" : Standard CSS color names.
+See [this website]() for a complete list.
+		 * "#330033" : Standard HTML Hexadecimal RGB code.
+See [this website](http://www.w3schools.com/cssref/css_colors.asp) for a detailed description of this format.
+		 * "rgb(255,0,0)" : Standard HTML RGB code.
+See [this website](http://www.w3schools.com/cssref/css_colors.asp) for a detailed description of this format.
+		 * "rgb(255,0,0,0.8)" : Standard HTML RGB code with alpha value between 0 and 1 in the final parameter.

 ~~~
 import ui.TextView as TextView;